Quality Assessment of DIBR-synthesized views: An Overview: Experimental results and discussions

 \subsubsection{\bf{Deep learning approaches}}

-the main limitation of the usage of deep learning on the quality assessment of DIBR-synthesized views is the limited size of available dataset.
+The main limitation of the usage of deep learning on the quality assessment of DIBR-synthesized views is the limited size of available dataset{s}.
 Unlike the homogeneous distortions in the traditional 2D images, the distortions in the DIBR-synthesized views mostly occur in the dis-occlusion regions.
-In other words, the major part of the DIBR-synthesized view holds a perfect quality.
-The synthesized image can not be split into several patches and directly use the quality of the whole image as the quality of all the patches.
-Creating a very large-scale dataset may significantly help train a good deep model, but unlike the datasets for other tasks eg. object recognition, creating an image quality dataset necessarily requires subjective tests which are quite expensive and time-consuming.
-Thus, exploring how to train a comprehensive model on limited data could be more practical, eg. one-shot learning and few-shot learning \cite{fei2006one, snell2017prototypical}.
-The fact that quality score of the whole synthesized image can not directly be distributed to all the image patches does not mean that the image can not be processed patch by patch.
+In other words, the major part of the DIBR-synthesized view holds a perfect quality. {Thus we cannot split the synthesized image into several patches and then directly use the quality of the whole image as the quality of the patches.} Creating a very large-scale dataset may significantly help to train a deep model.
+But unlike the datasets for other tasks {, \textsl{e.g.}} object recognition, creating an image quality dataset necessarily requires subjective tests which are quite expensive and time-consuming.
+Thus, exploring how to train a comprehensive model on limited data could be more practical, {maybe via} one-shot learning or few-shot learning \cite{fei2006one, snell2017prototypical}. {Besides, in addition to the individual predicted image quality scores (precision), the ranking of the predicted scores (monotonicity) is also an important index to evaluate the performance of an IQA metric.
+Therefore, learning from rankings \cite{liu2017rankiqa, jiang2019no} may help to solve the problem of IQA dataset size limit.
+Firstly, the ranked image sets can be automatically generated without subjective tests \cite{liu2017rankiqa}.
+We can pre-train our model on the generated ranked image sets and then fine-tune it on the target IQA datasets.
+Secondly, a reliable ranking loss can enhance the ability of the model to rank images in terms of quality and thus help to generate more precise quality scores \cite{jiang2019no}.} The fact that quality score of the whole synthesized image can not directly be distributed to all the image patches does not mean that the image can not be processed patch by patch.
 The main challenge is to find a proper pooling method to get the overall quality score.
-Although the pre-trained deep features have been successfully used in metrics \cite{wang2019deepicip, ling2019gannrm}, more effort could be made to create a more general and effective end-to-end deep model.
+Although the pre-trained deep features have been successfully used in metrics \cite{wang2019deepicip, ling2019gannrm}, more effort{s} could be made to create a more general and effective end-to-end deep model.